Various circumstances may require you to break your lease early, such as relocating for a new job, caring for a family member, or financial hardship.

 If your landlord doesn’t fulfill their obligation to you as a renter, you may be able to legally break your lease.
 This includes if the property is uninhabitable or if the landlord invades your privacy.

-If your landlord takes actions that interfere with the tenant’s “implied covenant of quiet enjoyment of the property,” such as interfering with your use of the home or failing to resolve a problem that impacts your quality of life, you may be able to claim a “constructive eviction”[8] and move out without the obligation to pay your remaining rent.
+If your landlord takes actions that interfere with the tenant’s “covenant of quiet enjoyment,” such as interfering with your use of the home or failing to resolve a problem that impacts your quality of life, you may be able to claim a “constructive eviction”[8] and move out without the obligation to pay your remaining rent.

 If you signed your lease before entering military service, you may be able to legally terminate it once you enter the military.
 Under the Servicemembers Civil Relief Act (SCRA) an active duty service member may terminate a residential lease if they are transferred after the lease is made.[9]